ShubhamBerlia/operating-system/README.md

 4. Once all the processes have been arrived, we can schedule them based on their priority.

 ### Round Robin Scheduling Algorithm
-Round Robin Scheduling algorithm is a peemptive CPU scheduling algorithm which executes each process for a certain fixed time period known as time qunatum, the tie breaker in round robin scheduling algorithm is smallest process ID first.
+Round Robin Scheduling algorithm is a peemptive CPU scheduling algorithm which executes each process for a certain fixed time period known as time qunatum, the tie breaker in round robin scheduling algorithm is smaller process ID first.